bmw-tech/widget_driver/widget_driver/doc/testing.md

 We want to verify that the driver really calls `notifyWidgets()` and to do this we can use a helper function on the driverTester.

-There are two functions which helps us here.
+There are two functions which help us here.
 First the `waitForNotifyWidget` will wait until the specified number of calls to `notifyWidgets()` have been reached.
 If you never get enough calls, then the `waitForNotifyWidget` will timeout and your test will fail.
 You can pass in the timeout duration as a parameter to the method.
 It defaults to 1 seconds.

 Second, you can use the `verifyNoMoreCallsToNotifyWidget` to wait and check that no more calls are made to the `notifyWidgets()`.
 You can control how long the method will wait and check for call by passing in a timeout duration to the method.
 The default value is 1 second.